The 20 Best Stiff Person Syndrome Doctors Near Me in Madison, WI

 English

-Michael Snyder is a Neurologist in Madison, Wisconsin.
+Michael Snyder is a Neuromusculoskeletal Medicine provider practicing medicine in Madison, Wisconsin.
 Dr. Snyder is rated as an Experienced provider by MediFind in the treatment of Stiff Person Syndrome.
-His top areas of expertise are Migraine, Apraxia, Movement Disorders, and Parkinson's Disease.
-Dr. Snyder is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Apraxia, Migraine, Movement Disorders, and Parkinson's Disease.

 Experienced in Stiff Person Syndrome